Observability Needs an Architecture Reset

 Ingest, storage, and query are fully decoupled.
 But separation alone is not enough — if your query layer is still a fixed-size cluster, a sudden heavy query can still crash the system.
 To truly scale, you need elastic compute.

-Elastic Query Engine
+Serverless Query Engine

 Query compute spins up on demand, fans out in parallel, and releases resources when done.
 A sudden heavy query gets its own compute automatically — no cluster to crash, no capacity ceiling.
 Customers report 2–10x faster queries.